Don McLean: Musical roots

 In about 1982 Herb told me his associate Walter Hofer who ran Copyright Service Bureau (a collection business for song publishers) had stolen $90,000 from my account but had "put it back".
 This was a cover story and a lie.
 Furthermore the amount turned out to be more like $200,000 and because Gart was now complicit in this crime I fired him.
 He sued me but settled for a small amount and was never heard from again.

 There is so much of this in my business and artists usually sweep it under the rug but I don't.

 I want people to know the truth about my journey.

 McLean attended night school at Iona College and received a bachelor's degree in business administration in 1968.
 He turned down a scholarship to Columbia University Graduate School in favor of pursuing a career as a singer-songwriter, performing at such venues as Caffè Lena in Saratoga Springs, New York, and The Main Point in Bryn Mawr, Pennsylvania.

 Later that year, with the help of a grant from the New York State Council on the Arts, McLean began reaching a wider audience, with visits to towns up and down the Hudson River.
 He learned the art of performing from his friend and mentor Pete Seeger.
-McLean accompanied Seeger on his Clearwater boat trip up the Hudson River in 1969 to raise awareness about environmental pollution in the river.
-During this time, McLean wrote songs that appeared on his first album Tapestry.
+McLean accompanied Seeger on his Clearwater boat trip up the Hudson River in 1969 to raise awareness of environmental pollution in the river.
+During this time McLean wrote songs that appeared on his first album Tapestry.
 McLean co-edited the book Songs and Sketches of the First Clearwater Crew, with sketches by Thomas B. Allen, for which Seeger wrote the foreword.
 Seeger and McLean sang "Shenandoah" on the 1974 Clearwater album.
 McLean thought very highly of Seeger and spoke fondly of his experiences working with him: "Hardly a day goes by when I don't think of Pete and how generous and supportive he was.
-If you could understand his politics and you got to know him, he really was some kind of modern day saint."
+If you could understand his politics and you got to know him, he really was some kind of modern-day saint."